Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Experimental Results

 \subsubsection{Subjective Comparison}

 We select two representative pairs to demonstrate the superiority of our proposed method, which are shown at Fig.~\ref{fig:gmefusion} and Fig.~\ref{fig:gmefusion2}.
-In the below part of each image, we also illustrate related signal maps of the line marked by ``blue'' compared with ground truth, to show the obvious differences.
-Since these image pairs have a challenging distinct exposure gap, it is untoward to design the multi-exposure fusion scheme to preserve the suitable brightness, structural details, and abundant color distribution.
-From these noticeable comparisons, we can conclude our methods contain three significant advantages.
+In the below part of each image, we also show signal maps related to the marked line in blue, compared with the ground truth, to highlight the noticeable differences.

-Firstly, our scheme realizes the consistency of global brightness.
-Patch-based schemes (\textit{e.g.,} MESPD, DEMEF, and FMMEF) cannot achieve brightness consistency, which introduces significant artifacts, caused by the extreme difference in exposure time.
-From the signal maps of DEMEF and FMMEF at the first scene, the fused results are over-exposure with higher pixel intensities compared with ground truth.
-Meanwhile, the sky is degraded by extreme-low exposure time, shown in the local under-exposed regions.
+Firstly, our scheme effectively handles the highly-extreme area and accurate pixel intensity distribution, which are without the information distortion.
+DeFusion and GAL cannot realize the pixel consistency with the ground truth, shown at the corresponding signal maps.
+Meanwhile, the sky is degraded by extreme-low exposure time, as shown in the local under-exposed regions.
 In contrast, our method can recover the promising brightness with normal illumination.
 Secondly, current learning-based schemes are easily trended to color distortion.
 For instance, SDNet, U2Fusion, and HALDER methods cannot realize the vivid color details, including the bushes in the first scene and the flowers in the second scene.
+DPEMEF and BHFMEF cannot maintain the textural details, affected by the strong illumination of over-exposure images.
 This illustration is also reflected in the corresponding signal maps.
 These methods cannot achieve large signal changes and are with a moderate reflection of pixel intensity.
 Our method and MEFGAN can preserve the promising color distribution with remarkable improvement.
-More importantly, the maintenance of texture details is a critical goal for this fusion task.
-From the two blew-up regions, it is obvious to observe that, most fusion schemes can not maintain sufficient details, \textit{e.g.,} the cliff painting and tower.
-Especially in the second scene, corrupted by a large difference in exposure time and severe illumination, it is difficult to recover the concrete details by simple feature aggregation and direct fusion principles.
 Our results are visual-friendly, which is an incline with the human vision system.